• Skip to primary navigation

 To make this stew, start by cooking bacon.
 The bacon crumbles in the stew really add a nice depth of flavor and the drippings do the same to the beef that you will brown for the next step.

-I like to use a dutch oven that has a lid for stew, usually my favorite is my cast iron because it browns meats and veggies so well.
+I like to use a cast iron dutch oven that has a lid for stew.
+Cast iron is my preferred choice because of how well it browns meats and vegetables.

-While the meat is browning, make sure to have all your vegetables cut up and ready.
+While the meat is browning, make sure to have all your vegetables cut up, prepped, and ready.

 I like my stew vegetables tender but not mushy, so I cut them larger since they will be cooking for an extended length of time.